JANASRUTHI/tourisum/README.md

-# tourisum
+#  tourisum Website
-here I have developed a mysore tourisum website using react javascript and node js with the help of html and css.
+Here I have developed a mysore tourisum website using react javascript and node js with the help of html and css.